-Cold spots, hot spots, temperature changes are quite common discussion amongst paranormal investigators.
-It seems to be the general theory that spirits create what are referred to as cold spots.
-While there are a lot of natural explanations for this which you can find in my article: Cold Spots and the paranormal, people still record tempertature and more important temperature changes within the environment to see if there are any large fluctations around the same time that unusual activity occurs.
+Cold spots, hot spots, temperature changes are quite a common discussion amongst paranormal investigators.
+It seems to be the general theory that spirits create what is referred to as cold spots.
+While there are a lot of natural explanations for this which you can find in my article: Cold Spots and the paranormal, people still record temperature and more important temperature changes within the environment to see if there are any large fluctuations around the same time that unusual activity occurs.

-In modern day paranormal investigation, people traditionally use a laser IR temperature gun.
-The problem with this is that the laser has to hit an end point which means it measures the surface and not 'a mist of air' which is really what we would assume a cold spot to be.
-Data loggers and Mel Meters seem to be a better fit to measure this kind of phenomena.
-If your pockets are deep enough, you may even use a thermal camera to get a visual on where these cold spots may be and where they are coming from.
+In modern-day paranormal investigation, people traditionally use a laser IR temperature gun.
+The problem with this is that the laser has to hit an endpoint which means it measures the surface and not a mist of air' which is really what we would assume a cold spot to be.
+Data loggers and Mel Meters seem to be a better fit to measure this kind of phenomenon.
+If your pockets are deep enough, you may even use a thermal camera to get a visual of where these cold spots may be and where they are coming from.
 But what did investigators use to do before these were invented?
 In some cases, people would carry around cheap thermometers you would buy from the store which are filled with mercury.
-Mercury itself can be quite dangerous, especially if the thermometer were to break as they are made of glass.
-People instead would use an alcohol based thermometer which ironically was called a 'spirit thermometer' as the alcohol was thought to be less toxic and dangerous should the thermometer break.
-So for this old school challenge we will make an appropriately named spirit thermometer.
+Mercury itself can be quite dangerous, especially if the thermometer were to break as it is made of glass.
+People instead would use an alcohol-based thermometer which ironically was called a 'spirit thermometer' as the alcohol was thought to be less toxic and dangerous should the thermometer break.
+So for this old school challenge, we will make an appropriately named spirit thermometer.

 Equipment you will need:

 This method is not as fast as a Mercury thermometer and yes it has it flaws, but this is how an investigator may have done these measurements in the past.
-This is better left stationary in a room and is not really for walking around.
+This is better-left stationery in a room and is not really for walking around.
 Investigations were a lot different before technology was invented and a lot of the technique involved was 'locking' down a room!
-Technology has advanced since then and of course we now have devices like Mel Meters which can do this much easily.
+Technology has advanced since then and of course, we now have devices like Mel Meters which can do this much easier.
 If anything this is more just a fun exercise to try and would be interesting to measure against an actual thermometer and against any digital devices you are using the measure the information as well to see how well they marry up!

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!